Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Eye drops for contacts are a cheap and easy option to improve contact lens comfort.
 However, you may need to try lenses with various water contents until you discover one that works for you.

 There are several ways to relieve dry eyes:

 Rewetting eye drops are an easy way to provide relief for dry eyes when you wear contacts.
-These are different than regular eye drops, or eye drops for itch relief.
+These are different than regular eye drops (artificial tears), or eye drops for itch relief.
 They are only to be used by people who are wearing contacts.